Mo-Ali-77/Mo-Ali/README.md

 # 👋 Hi there!
-- I am **Mohammed Ali Al-Amoudi**, who transfers and publishes knowledge from my learning source, the platform of the esteemed **Dr. Mohammed Abu-Hadhuod**.
+- I am **Mohammed Ali Al-Amoudi**, who transfers and publishes knowledge from my learning source, the platform of the esteemed **Dr. Mohammed Abu-Hadhuod Roadmap**.
 The link to the platform is here: [Programmingadvices.com](https://programmingadvices.com/).
 - I am studying a bachelor's degree in computer science at the University of Hadhramaut in Yemen.
 - I love to publish everything I have learned in the field of programming, step by step.
 - I would like to thank the esteemed Dr. Muhammad Abu Hudhud for everything he has taught us in the field of programming.